2.5 Initializing the message store

 You can add some e-mail addresses, so mu recognizes them as yours:

-$ mu init --maildir=~/Maildir --my-address=jim@example.com \
+$ mu init --maildir=~/Maildir --personal-address=jim@example.com \

 mu remembers the maildir and your addresses and uses them when indexing messages.
 If you want to change them, you need to init once again.